EricaCandido/EricaCandido/README.md

 ### Hi there 😜

-I'm Erica and I've srarted to code for joke and then discovered a real passion.
+I'm Erica and I've started to code for joke and then discovered a real passion.
 I studied it at university and then I won a grant for a coding bootcamp that has helped me to grow a lot 🙏
 So now I'm a front-end developer ✨

 ### Languages